Mayankrai449/AI_Search_Engine/README.md

 # NeoSearch

-NeoSearch is an AI-powered semantic document search engine that offers lightning-fast, privacy-focused querying of large text documents.
+NeoSearch is an AI-powered semantic search engine that offers lightning-fast, privacy-focused querying of large text documents and images.
 It allows users to upload documents, generate embeddings offline, and retrieve answers in real-time, all within a local environment.

-Powered by FAISS and the all-mpnet-base-v2 model, NeoSearch blends keyword relevance (BM25) with semantic understanding for highly accurate results.
+Powered by FAISS and the google/siglip-so400m-patch14-384 model, NeoSearch blends keyword relevance (BM25) with semantic understanding for highly accurate results across both text and images.
 The application features a modern React frontend and a FastAPI backend for optimal performance and responsiveness.

 ## Features